thecodeteam/training/docker-workshop/websummit/lab3-create-a-swarm-cluster/README.md

 For this instance, let's use machine `a` as our Swarm Master.

-These hosts were provisioned with Docker Machine.
-By default, Docker Machine installs the Docker Engine with TLS certificates to help encrypt the communication and service.
-Docker Machine can automatically configure Swarm for you, but there's no fun in that.
-So we have to take a few extra steps to make this all work.

-1. Create a new directory: `mkdir ~/.docker`
-2. Copy `server.pem`: `sudo cp /etc/docker/server.pem ~/.docker/cert.pem`
-3. Copy `server-key.pem` : `sudo cp /etc/docker/server-key.pem ~/.docker/key.pem`
-4. Copy `ca.pem`: `sudo cp /etc/docker/ca.pem ~/.docker/ca.pem`

 Now run the Swarm Master container.
 ```
 docker run -d --restart=always --name swarm-agent-master -p 3376:3376 -v /etc/docker:/etc/docker swarm:1.0.0-rc1 manage --tlsverify --tlscacert=/etc/docker/ca.pem --tlscert=/etc/docker/server.pem --tlskey=/etc/docker/server-key.pem -H tcp://0.0.0.0:3376 --strategy spread  token://<your token>